-POSITIVE RETENTION FLOOR MAT (IF EQUIPPED) To install floor mats that have a retention post:
+POSITIVE RETENTION FLOOR MAT (IF EQUIPPED)

-To install floor mats that have a retention pos
+To install floor mats that have a retention post:

 Position the floor mat so that the eyelet is over the pointed end of the retention post and rotate forward to lock in.
 Make sure that the mat does not interfere with the operation of the accelerator or the brake pedal.
 To remove the floor mat, reverse the installation procedure.